SuperOffice Online and SuperID

 - has multiple endpoints

-So how does the OpenID Connect identity provider provide the Relying Party information about the identity of the end-user?
-The answer is through an identity token.
+So how does the OpenID Connect identity provider give the Relying Party information about the identity of the end-user?
+The answer is through an ID token.

-The identity token is similar to an ID card or a passport.
-It contains multiple required attributes or claims about that user, including how the user was authenticated:
+The ID token is similar to an ID card or a passport.
+It contains multiple claims about the user, including which identity provider authenticated the user.
+The following claims are required:

 - Subject: a unique identifier assigned to a user by the identity provider, for example, a username